AdobeDocs/document-cloud-learn.en/help/acrobat/integrate/integrate-overview.md

     <div>
     <a href="createofficeweb.md"><strong>Create PDFs in [!DNL Office] for the web</strong></a>
     </div>
-    Learn how to create rich, robust PDF files from directly from Microsoft Word
+    Learn how to create PDF files without ever leaving your [!DNL Microsoft Office] for web apps
     <br>
   </td>
   <td>